Python3pkg/Music-Scraper/README.rst

 How to Use
 ----------

-Type 'music-scrapper' in the terminal and type in a query which can give audio files in Google Search.
+Type 'music-scraper' in the terminal and type in a query which can give audio files in Google Search.
 For example 'kabali songs download'.